Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 Hash: `05a3a84096bcdc2a5cf87d07ede96aff7fd5037679f9585fee9a227c0d9cbf51`

 ### Detect It Easy
-Pe64; dll linker file, not packed.
+File is a 64-bit Portable Executable; dll linker file, not packed.

 ### PEStudio
 15 flagged imports.